LeapMind/bluegrass/README.md

 You can see the video and inference results by accessing to `http://[device's IP address]:8080`

 ## Update components
-### Update lambda function
+### Update AWS Lambda function
-After updating lambda function, you can deploy it.
+After updating Lambda function, you can deploy it.
 ```shell
 $ cd deploy/lambda_function
 $ ./deploy_lambda.sh